microsoft/playwright/docs/src/test-api/class-testproject.md

 This path will serve as the base directory for each test file snapshot directory.
 Setting `snapshotDir` to `'snapshots'`, the [`property: TestInfo.snapshotDir`] would resolve to `snapshots/a.spec.js-snapshots`.

-## property: TestProject.snapshotPathTemplate = %%-test-config-snapshot-template-path-%%
+## property: TestProject.snapshotPathTemplate = %%-test-config-snapshot-path-template-%%
 * since: v1.28
+* langs: js

 ## property: TestProject.outputDir
 * since: v1.10